fabnight/payMyBuddy/README.md

 ### Running App

-Post installation of Java and Maven and Spring boot, you will have to copy the file [data.json](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/DA+Java+EN/P5+/data.json) and paste it the following repertory : src/main/ressources of the IDE.

 In main ressource, you will find details about the script sql and the application properties. you can excecute following instructions in order to charge data in the database